Dear Christian Sister,

 We can all look back on a stage of life and say to ourselves that the things we thought were so difficult then really aren’t as significant now.
 Things we struggled with in high school we could easily handle with grace today.
 That’s called growth.
 For the Christian, that’s called sanctification.

 The Lord is sanctifying us all, according to His purposes, according to His intimate, sovereign knowledge of who we are individually, what we can handle, and how our lives fit into the greater plan He has for His creation.

 Since we all play a different part in God’s plan, when these scenarios come up, instead of responding with how something in your life is even harder, try relating to your sister.
 Have you gone through something similar?
 What did you find particularly encouraging?
 What helped you through it?
 Don’t respond with a scoff.
 Let go of comparison.
+Maybe they just need you to listen.
 Respond with grace, with compassion, with love & truth.

 There is a way to lovingly remind our sisters of God’s goodness and a way to lovingly speak truth into their life.
 The Christian life isn’t a competition, it’s not about whose circumstances are more difficult.
 The point is not to determine who has the worst situation.
 The point is sanctification.
 The point is community.
 The point is to edify the church.
 The point of the Christian life is to grow more like Christ every day.

 Luke 6:45 tells us, “For out of the overflow of his heart his mouth speaks.”
 The people around us and the circumstances we find ourselves in do not make us respond in one way or another.
 Our own hearts do.
 What is in our hearts becomes our thoughts, feelings, and words.
 Our words and responses are controlled by our hearts.